A Comprehensive Guide to Microsoft SharePoint

 Updates and maintenance

 Microsoft will manage any required updates and patches for SharePoint Online users.
-SharePoint On-Premises users must rely on their IT team to carry out all updates and patches.
-It’s worth noting that for some on-premise versions will be retired.
+SharePoint On-Premises users must rely on their IT team to complete updates and patches.
+It’s worth noting that some on-premise versions will be retired.
 SharePoint 2013 end of life is set for April 2023.

 The cost of SharePoint Online is calculated by the number of users on the platform.
 It is billed as a monthly subscription.
 The On-Premises version will require maintenance costs, licensing, and hardware upkeep, among other things.